paulipa/sico-wiki/groups-and-roles/fc-mqp-checklist.md

 ## Fleetwarp
 - Warp the fleet to the first gate and explain what just happened
-- Explain why it is important to be aligned when told so – Strugglers are likely to die if a hostile fleet is following your fleet if they are left out from fleet warp or warp slower than the fleet
+- Explain why it is important to be aligned when told so – Stragglers are likely to die if a hostile fleet is following your fleet if they are left out from fleet warp or warp slower than the fleet

 > You should have noticed us all warping together, warping as a whole group means that none of us drop behind so can’t be picked off by an enemy as the rest of the fleet are leaving.
-Now we ant to Hold on the gate, that means we will wait at the gate and not click the jump button, speaking of the word jump… as a fleet member we never want to use the J word, it can easily confuse a large group with a few people having similar voices and leave half your fleet stuck on the wrong side of a gate.
+Now we want to Hold on the gate, that means we will wait at the gate and not click the jump button, speaking of the word jump… as a fleet member we never want to use the J word, it can easily confuse a large group with a few people having similar voices and leave half your fleet stuck on the wrong side of a gate.

 > if you are unsure of if you should be moving through to the next system the best way to check is to ask your FC for the gate status, the FC can then tell you if the gate is red or green, you should never take a gate when it is red, and should jump a gate on arrival if the gate is green.